Pratham16112002/Markdown-notes/Semester Notes/Cyber Security.md

 	Content Security Policy, to restrict the which domains are allowed to execute java script on the browser.
 	Same origin policy.

+## Email attacks
+1. **Email Bombing** : Sending large amount of email in a bulk to a particular user, here we just irritate the user only.
+3. **Email Spoofing** : Sending a malicious email to the user which looks like a email from a legitimate person.
+4. **Email Hacking** : Finding the password of the user's email.